 How 5-HTP Fits Into the Picture

-5-HTP (5-Hydroxytryptophan) is a naturally occurring compound that boosts serotonin production, the precursor to melatonin.
+5-HTP (5-Hydroxytryptophan) is a naturally occurring compound that boosts serotonin production, the precursor to the body's natural sleep-regulating hormone.

-More serotonin = more building blocks for melatonin = better sleep.
+More serotonin = more building blocks for the body's natural sleep-regulating hormone = better sleep.

 Clinical research backs this up.